ClusterHQ/flocker/docs/indepth/installation.rst

 #.
 Upgrade the Kernel

+   Some operating systems require an updated kernel.

    Fedora kernels older than ``3.16.4`` have a bug that affects Flocker's use of ZFS.
    On Fedora, run:

    .. task:: upgrade_kernel
       :prompt: [root@fedora]#

+   On CentOS, run:

+   .. task:: upgrade_kernel_centos
+      :prompt: [root@centos]#

    Reboot the machine to make use of the new kernel.